PHIL 2050 - Philosophy of Science

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment DetailYour assessment in Philosophy of Science will involve a quiz and two essays.
-The word limits below are lower and upper bounds, respectively.
+Assessment DetailYour assessment in Philosophy of Science will involve workshop participation and essays.

 - Essay 1 (1200-1500 words).
 You will choose one question based on material from Topic 1.